Dear 1-on-1 Coaching:

 I want to clarify that the suggestions given above apply to simple differences in parenting.
 If you feel that your partner is abusive — verbally, physically, or emotionally to you or your children, please seek out professional resources and support in your local area.
 If you are trying to teach your children to act appropriately and respectfully, but your partner calls the children names or threatens violence, none of your rules and consequences are likely to be effective: kids watch what you do, not what you say.
 And remember, there is no excuse for abuse — from anyone in your family.
 Please contact your local community mental health center or parenting network for support.
 If you find yourself unable to control your own temper, you might also check out James’ article, Temper, Temper: Keeping Your Cool When Kids Push Your Buttons.

 For more on parenting differences, you might check out: Differences in Parenting?
-How Your Child May Be Using it Against You, and James’ new program, Two Parents, One Plan.
+How Your Child May Be Using it Against You.

 Good luck, and please keep in touch and let us know how it goes!